• Privacy and Disclosure Policy

 1 Peter 4:9-11a

 The point is that our hearts and our attention should be on those we are inviting in.
 Whether or not I remember to offer them tea is not that important.
-But the fact that I want to embrace them, honor them, and serve them is what reflects the love of Christ.
+But the fact that I want to embrace them, honor them, and connect with them is what reflects the love of Christ.

 Jesus has called us to make disciples.
 Sometimes we will need to open the front door and invite someone to come sit at the table with us in order to build a relationship with her.